 Whatever thickness you choose, the important thing is that your cards are sturdy enough to last and to look good however often they’re passed along.
-And because we’ve handpicked the finest paper stock available, you’re covered whichever MOO card you choose.
+And because we’ve handpicked the finest paper stock available, you’re covered with whichever MOO card you choose.

 What about other MOO products?